-3.2.15 Impairment losses and reversals of impairment losses

-The impairment losses in the financial result in the previous year related primarily to the interest in Ashta Beteiligungsverwaltung GmbH accounted for using the equity method.
+3.2.13 Interest expenses 3.2.15 Impairment losses and reversals of impairment losses The impairment losses in the financial result in the previous year related primarily to the interest in Ashta Beteiligungsverwaltung GmbH accounted for using the equity method.
 The updated electricity price forecasts and the discount rate adjusted as of 31 December 2019 were reasons to conduct impairment testing in the 2019 reporting period.
 As a result of this testing, the impairment losses on Ashta Beteiligungsverwaltung GmbH were reversed.

-3.2.16 Taxes on income

-The corporate income tax rate applying to VERBUND AG is 25.0%.
+3.2.16 Taxes on income The corporate income tax rate applying to VERBUND AG is 25.0%.
 The following income tax rates are applied by consolidated subsidiaries (depending on the country in which they are located):

-Income tax rates app olicable to subsidiaries ---------------------- ------------- -------------- income tax rates applicable to subsidiaries III 70 2018 2019 Austria 25.0 25.0 Germany - partnerships1 12.37 - 12.95 12.37 - 12.95 Germany - limited companies 24.23 - 32.98 24.23-32.98 Romania 16.0 16.0
+Income tax rates applicable to subsidiaries in % 2018 2019 Austria 25.0 25.0 Germany - partnerships 12.37-12.95 12.37-12.95 Germany - limited companies 24.23-32.98 24.23-32.98 Romania 16.0 16.0

-&lt;sup>1The trade tax depends on the local multiplier, which varies from one municipality to another. // The corporate income tax rate shown also includes the solidarity surcharge and municipal trade tax.
+The trade tax depends on the local multiplier, which varies from one municipality to another. // The corporate income tax rate shown also includes the solidarity surcharge and municipal trade tax.